Amir Yaron: Bank of Israel Governor

 As a result of the interest rate increases, the commercial banks applied the full increase to consumer loans, but raised interest rates on deposits only slightly.

 At the end of August 2022, the Bank of Israel launched a mortgage reform, as part of which the banks were required to present mortgage offers in a uniform structure, so that it would be easier for consumers to choose the cheapest and most appropriate option.

 During the discussions on the Levin Judicial Reform, Governor Yaron criticized it and said, "The changes being made to the legislation may have a negative impact on the independence of Israel’s institutions.
 Moreover, the process itself is rushed, and is being pursued without the broad agreement of the public".

 Shortly after the outbreak of Gaza war on October 7, 2023, the Bank of Israel has launched multiple programs aimed at stabilizing the economy.
 One major program was the bank's announcement of selling of up to 30 billion dollars in foreign exchange.
 In parallel, the BOI, promoted a unified program by the commercial banks offering loan and mortgage deferrals to the victims and reserve persons.

 As a representative of the State of Israel, in the days following the outbreak of the war, the Governor addressed the international economic community at conferences in which he gave speeches and presentations, and provided details about the situation in Israel.
 Those conferences included some of the most prominent figures in the economic world, such as the Chairman of the Federal Reserve, Jerome Powell, the President of the ECB, Christine Lagrade, and the General Manager of the BIS, Agustín Carstens.

 On November 20, Prime Minister Benjamin Netanyahu and Minister of Finance Bezalel Smotrich agreed on extending Yaron's term for 5 more years, and on November 27 the cabinet approved the nomination.

 In January 2024, he lowered the interest rate by 0.25% and it was at 4.5%.
 This was the first interest rate cut since the Bank of Israel reduced the interest rate during the COVID-19 pandemic in April 2020 by 0.25% to 0.1%.
 The interest rate remained at this level until April 2022, when, following the increase of the inflation, the Bank of Israel began a series of consecutive interest rate increases against the background of an increase in inflation, until it was set at 4.75% at May 2023.

+On the 24th of November 2025, the BOI Monetary Committee decided to lower the interest rate again by 0.25 percentage points, to 4.25%.